The Guidon: History

 After several years of Ateneo de Manila students asking for a school newspaper, The Guidon was founded on June 22 by 1929 by Rev. Frank O'Hara, SJ, with Manuel C. Colayco as its first editor-in-chief.
 During the 1930s, the paper immersed itself in national issues with a Catholic slant, which included its protestation at the time of a proposed divorce bill.
 It ceased publication at the onset of World War II, eventually resuming operations in 1946 under the editorship of Maximo Soliven.

 In the 1950s the paper began international distribution and expanded its focus to include major global issues and more social issues.
 During this time it received numerous awards, with the Columbia Scholastic Press Association and the Associated Collegiate Press consistently recognized its excellence.

 In the 1960s, The Guidon began discussing the possibility of co-education at the university and sought to lessen its domination by elite Filipinos.

 In the 1970s, the paper involved itself in national issues, with issues 38 and 39 being published as Ang Pandayan (English: The Foundry).
 During this time, the paper's Editorial Board became increasing politically divided, leading to the publication of two versions of The Guidon.
 Both versions of the paper were temporarily shut down by the martial law declaration of Ferdinand Marcos, eventually resuming publication as a single newspaper in 1973.
 The same year women were admitted to the University for the first time, with Chao Chuatico becoming the paper's first female editor-in-chief.
 After the assassination of Benigno Aquino Jr. in 1983, the paper increased its coverage of national issues.

 In the 1990s The Guidon editorial team began using modern computer technology to create its newspapers and began splitting them into two sections.
 During this time the paper renamed its Research Department to the "Inquiry Team" and created an outreach program called Pamaskong Handog.
 The newspaper also expanded to include the Operations, Human Resources, and Marketing positions and increased its involvement in University legislation, proposing amendments to the Campus Journalism Act of 1991.

 In 2003 the newspaper renamed its Operations position to Externals and created the Human Resources Training and Development Team.
 In 2007, The Guidon launched Beyond Loyola, a new section of the newspaper that would discuss Filipino social, political, and economic issues.
 In 2008 the newspaper launched an online lifestyle magazine called g, relaunching it as Katipunan Magazine in 2012, and as Vantage Magazine in 2014.
-In 2017 The Guidon launched its Broadcast News staff and recreated its Research position to help research topics that include quantitative analysis.
+In 2017, The Guidon launched its Broadcast News staff and recreated its Research position to help research topics that include quantitative analysis.
+In 2023, the Research staff officially rebranded into Research and Development, signaling its deeper involvement in assessing internal operations.